San Antonio Federal Criminal Defense.

 If the client is found guilty by the jury or pleads out, then the case is forwarded to the United States Probation Department to prepare a presentence investigation report (PSR).

-PreSentence Investigation Reports (PSRs)
+PreSentence Investigation Reports (PSRs) in Texas.

 The case is assigned to a probation officer who interviews the client and conducts a presentence investigation.
 The probation officer then prepares a PSI that includes the following information pursuant to Fed.
 R. Crim.
 P. 32(d):